vanzasetia/myteam-multi-page-website/README.md

 ### Useful Resources

 - [Menus & Menu Buttons | Inclusive Components](https://inclusive-components.design/menus-menu-buttons/) -  This is an amazing article that helped me create an accessible menu component.
 I'd recommend it to anyone that doing this challenge (or any other challenges that need a hamburger menu).
+- [Create a responsive grid layout - Piccalilli](https://piccalil.li/tutorial/create-a-responsive-grid-layout-with-no-media-queries-using-css-grid/) - This article is helping me to create a responsive grid layout without media queries.
+It also teaches me how to progressively enhance the CSS Grid.
+I recommend you read this to level up your CSS Grid!

 ## Author